Ruochen1105/CloudComputingProject2/README.md

 The images without accidents are from [Traffic Detection Project](https://www.kaggle.com/datasets/yusufberksardoan/traffic-detection-project/data).

-The images with accidents are from [traffic accidents](https://www.kaggle.com/datasets/vitthnh/traffic-accidents).
+The images with accidents are from [Vehicle Crash Dataset Computer Vision Project](https://universe.roboflow.com/object-detection-3iugc/vehicle-crash-dataset).

-These two datasets are sharing the following file structure:
+These two datasets are sharing the following YOLOv8 file structure, except that "Vehicle Crash Dataset Computer Vision Project" does not have "valid" and "test":
 ```bash
 .                    # root
 ├── ...              # meta info